When Is the Best Time

 You want to climb the Haiku Stairs - Now or Never!
 The Haiku Stairs have been on our bucket list for years.
 We just figured out it's illegal when we were in Oahu, and that's why we decided to hike the legal trail from the other side into Moanalua Valley and up to the ridge and the Haiku Stairs.
 Overall I can't understand that the risky track is permitted, although the Haiku Stairs are so much safer.

 Have you seen these stairs on the television?
 They featured in an episode of "Magnum P.I." in the 1980s.
-TV and social media made this almost unknown tourist attraction popular, attracting thousands of hikers in Oahu annually.
+TV and social media made this almost unknown tourist attraction popular, attracting thousands of hikers to Oahu annually.

 Trail Description of the Legal Way and Parking